defactor-com/documentation/docs/back-end-api/erc20CollateralToken/default.md

 ### `Login`

-Return a JSON Web Token (JWT) access token and refresh.
+Return a JSON Web Token (JWT) access token and refresh token.
+By default, the access token has a maturity of 60 minutes, but it may vary depending on the server configuration.

 **HTTP Request Method**: POST